zeynepozgurgun/fit_life/README.md

 Install dependencies with:
 flutter pub get

-Set up Firebase with:
-- Follow Firebase setup for iOS and Android in the Firebase Console.
-- Place google-services.json (Android) and GoogleService-Info.plist (iOS) files in the respective directories.
+Set up Firebase for iOS and Android in the Firebase Console.
+Then place google-services.json (Android) and GoogleService-Info.plist (iOS) files in the respective directories.
+Run the app with: flutter run
-Run the app:
-flutter run

 ## Usage